Published: June 16, 2017

 Most browsers accept cookies automatically, but can be configured not to do so or to notify the user when a cookie is being sent.
 If you wish to disable cookies, refer to your browser help menu to learn how to disable cookies.
 If you disable browser cookies or flash cookies, it may interfere with the proper functioning of the Services.

 Beacons.
 We, along with third parties, also may use technologies called beacons (or “pixels”) that communicate information from your device to a server.
 Beacons can be embedded in online content, videos, and emails, and can allow a server to read certain types of information from your device, know when you have viewed particular content or a particular email message, determine the time and date on which you viewed the beacon, and the IP address of your device.
 We and third parties use beacons for a variety of purposes, including to analyze the use of our Services and (in conjunction with cookies) to provide content and ads that are more relevant to you.

 Local Storage & Other Tracking Technologies.
 We, along with third parties, may use other kinds of technologies, such as Local Shared Objects (also referred to as “Flash cookies”) and HTML5 local storage, in connection with our Services.
+We also may use unique identifiers associated with your device, such as mobile ad identifiers.
 These technologies are similar to the cookies discussed above in that they are stored on your device and can be used to store certain information about your activities and preferences.
 However, these technologies may make use of different parts of your device from standard cookies, and so you might not be able to control them using standard browser tools and settings.
 For HTML5 local storage, the method for disabling HTML5 will vary depending on your browser.
 For Flash cookies, information about disabling or deleting information contained in Flash cookies can be found here.

 Additional Choices With Respect To Targeted Advertising